 Honeymoon Beach is located within the Virgin Islands National Park – and is one of 7 beaches that make up the Caneel Bay Resort.

 Access is limited to Caneel Bay Beach, Honeymoon Beach and Salomon Beach ;and does not include use of beach chairs, towels or amenities.
-Resort guests do have access to all of the beaches and facilities.

 Hiking to the beach: Take the Lind Point Trail which starts at the VINP Visitor Center on the east side of Cruz Bay.
 The scenic hike is about 1 mile each way – and takes about 20>30 min.
 See map below.